By Young Americans Insurance Editorial Team

 Other Ways to Save Beyond a First Month Promo

 A first-month-free offer is not the only way to lower costs.
-The NAIC recommends comparing coverage, deductibles, optional coverage, and total premium when shopping for auto insurance.
-It also notes that shopping online can be confusing because not every website provides an immediate quote.
+The NAIC auto insurance shopping tool encourages consumers to compare coverage limits, deductibles, optional coverages, and premium amounts when shopping for auto insurance.
 [4]

 Safer ways to lower the total cost